About Corrective Jaw Surgery (Orthognathic Surgery)

 Underbite (strong lower jaw)

-Skeletal orthodontic challenges like underbites, where the lower teeth extend beyond the upper teeth, significantly affect facial aesthetics, chewing, and breathing.
-To rectify such issues, orthodontists and oral and maxillofacial surgeons collaborate on a treatment plan, often incorporating orthognathic (corrective jaw) surgery.
-This surgery realigns the jawbone, notably the mandible (lower jaw) and maxilla (upper jaw), to enhance bite function and facial symmetry.
+To rectify these issues, orthodontists and oral and maxillofacial surgeons collaborate on a treatment plan that often incorporates orthognathic (corrective jaw) surgery.
+This surgery realigns the jawbones—notably the mandible (lower jaw) and maxilla (upper jaw)—to enhance bite function and facial symmetry.

-Beyond cosmetic improvements, the surgery addresses functional problems such as obstructive sleep apnea and TMJ disorders, involving precise planning and execution under general anesthesia.
-Procedures like mandibular and maxillary osteotomy correct jaw imbalances, with post-surgical orthodontic treatments like braces ensuring teeth alignment.
-This type of jaw surgery tackles malocclusion due to misaligned jaws enhancing oral health and overall facial appearance.
+Procedures such as mandibular and maxillary osteotomy correct jaw imbalances, and post-surgical orthodontic treatments like braces ensure proper teeth alignment.
+This comprehensive approach to jaw surgery tackles malocclusion due to misaligned jaws, enhancing both oral health and overall facial appearance.

 Image